Railroad electrification in the United States: New York, Westchester and Boston Railway

-Reading Railroad
+Reading Co.

-Electrification on the Reading Railroad began during the late 1920s.
+Electrification on the Reading Company began during the late 1920s.
 The first stage was placed in operation on July 26, 1931, when electric suburban trains began serving the Bethlehem Branch between Reading Terminal, Philadelphia and Lansdale, the Doylestown Branch between Lansdale and Doylestown, the New Hope Branch between Glenside and Hatboro, and the Jersey City Branch between Jenkintown and West Trenton, New Jersey.
 The second stage, the Norristown and Chestnut Hill branches, was opened on February 5, 1933.
 Like the PRR Paoli commuter line, the Reading employed overhead catenary wire powered at 11 kV 25 Hz, but unlike the PRR, the Reading used a single generator, located at Wayne Junction, with long-distance lines being supplied by spider-frame pylons that can still be seen, mostly along the Schuylkill Expressway (I-76).

 Extensions of electrification over intercity lines, such as West Trenton-Jersey City, Norristown-Reading-Harrisburg, and Lansdale-Bethlehem were planned, but because of the Great Depression, they were dropped.
 Only two expansion projects, carried out by the Reading with funding from SEPTA, were that of the Newtown Branch between Newtown Junction and Fox Chase in September 1966, and the Warminster Branch between Hatboro and Warminster in 1974.

 Since the takeover of the Reading commuter lines in 1983, SEPTA has rehabilitated the catenary wires between the Center City Commuter Connection and Wayne Junction, and on all ex-Reading tracks owned by SEPTA.
 Those sections of ex-Reading tracks owned by Conrail, and later by CSX, are being done on a step-by-step basis.

-Providence, Warren and Bristol Railroad

-The Providence, Warren and Bristol Railroad between Providence, Rhode Island and Fall River, Massachusetts was electrified between 1900 and 1934, during which time it was part of the New York, New Haven and Hartford Railroad.
-After several derailments operating over street trackage in Providence, a tunnel was built to connect the railroad to Providence Union Station.
-The line has since been abandoned and much of it is used for the East Bay Bike Path.